 I was not gifted some magical luck.
 I made this happen.
 There are two necessary ingredients: a hell of a lot of effort and perseverance and the right strategy.
 (What I mean is that I focused all my effort and energy on the right things.)

 I don’t know what is going on in your life, but I’m willing to bet that it wouldn’t hurt to have the same kind of security and freedom.

 What do you think?
 Are you interested?
-If yes, write me back.
+If yes, leave a comment.
 Share what is going for you.
 Let’s connect.